-It is the policy of North Georgia Technical College that all employees and students should be able to enjoy a work and educational environment that is free from all forms of discrimination, including sexual harassment.
+The procedures of North Georgia Technical College are established for all employees and students to be able to enjoy a work and educational environment that is free from all forms of discrimination, including sexual harassment.
+North Georgia Technical College follows TCSG procedure regarding student conduct codes and unlawful harassment and discrimination of students.